Our volunteers love packing home a few pairs of these sandals ... but where are the best places to buy them?

 Here's your guide to Leon for your visit.

 The shopping is easy to find once you're in Irapuato, just head to the city center and start perusing.
+Past volunteers recommend negotiating the price, but have snagged pairs in the 350-500 peso range if that's helpful to know!

 Don't just travel in Mexico!